-If the result is positive, complete Columns F through I. Write this positive (unpaid) amount on the next line in Column C, and continue completing Columns D through I. Continue doing this until Column E is an overpayment, zero, or you have written "0" in Column D.
+If the result is positive, complete Columns F through I. Enter this positive (unpaid) amount on the next line in Column C, and continue completing Columns D through I. Continue doing this until Column E is an overpayment, zero, or you have entered "0" in Column D.

-If the result is ${f negative\ or\ zero}$, you have paid your tax.
-Write the amount here and, if negative, use brackets.
+If the result is negative or zero, you have paid your tax.
+Enter the amount here and, if negative, use brackets.
 Complete Columns F through I.

-If you have written "0" in Column D, write the amount from Column C here, and complete Columns F through I.
+If you have entered "0" in Column D, enter the amount from Column C here, and complete Columns F through I.

-Column F - Write the date the payment in Column D was made.
+Column F - Enter the date the payment in Column D was made.
 If

-- you are applying an overpayment from Penalty Worksheet 1, Column E, write the date that corresponds to that payment, shown on Line 20. - Column D is "0," do not write a date and skip to Column H.
+- you are applying an overpayment from Penalty Worksheet 1, Column E, enter the date that corresponds to that payment, shown on Line 20. - Column D is "0," do not enter a date and skip to Column H.

-Column G - Figure the number of days from the date in Column B to the date in Column F and write that number here.
+Column G - Figure the number of days from the date in Column B to the date in Column F and enter that number here.
 This is the number of days the payment was late.

-Column H - Write the penalty rate that applies to the number of days you wrote in Column G. See the penalty rates on Form IL-2210, Page 2.
-If Column D is "0" and you did not write a date in Column F, write 10 percent (.10) here.
+Column H - Enter the penalty rate that applies to the number of days you entered in Column G. See the penalty rates on Form IL-2210, Page 2.
+If Column D is "0" and you did not enter a date in Column F, enter 10 percent (.10) here.